How Much Does a Vanity Phone Number Cost?

 7-Digit Vanity Numbers

 • One of the more common requests is for a number with a pure seven-digit vanity that spells a word or phrase with only the area code containing numbers.
 These are the most premium of numbers, as they are the rarest.
+If you’re wondering “how much is a vanity phone number,” the price will be higher than some of the other options, but the additional benefits of creating a custom text number will make it worthwhile.
+The number will be much easier to remember, getting more customers to reach out and leading to more sales over time.

 • For local numbers, not every NXX combination has been released, so some vanities are simply not available.
 But even if it was released, there will only be one for the exact 7-digit word you’re looking for per area code.